.

 Scaling an image larger than its original dimensions often produces a fuzzy or pixelated look.
 Scaling images smaller than the original dimensions has less impact on quality but can have other consequences.
 For instance, uploading a large image to a website and scaling it down requires the site to load the full-size version, potentially causing slower page loading.

 There are exceptions to consider.
 When scaling down images, a small amount of scaling is generally acceptable.
 However, resizing images in dedicated photo editors like Photoshop or GIMP is strongly recommended for optimal photo quality.
+On the other hand, vector graphics, such as clipart and charts in Word or Powerpoint, are not made up of pixels.

+Therefore, they can be stretched to any size without losing quality.
 By understanding the distinction between scaling and resizing, you can ensure the best results when working with raster images and maintain image quality across different sizes and platforms.

 Factors Affecting Image Quality When Resizing